lingtalfi/Bat/FileSystemTool.md

 ```

 Returns the [file name](https://github.com/lingtalfi/ConventionGuy/blob/master/nomenclature.fileName.eng.md)
-of a file which path is given.
+of a file which path is given, which is the file name without the last extension.

+If the file path has multiple extensions, only the last one will be cut off.

+Examples:

+- /www/htdocs/inc/lib.inc.php    --> "lib.inc"
+- /path/emptyextension.          --> "emptyextension"
+- /path/noextension              --> "noextension"

 ```php
 $f = '/path/to/myfile.jpg';